Ian Richardson

 Firstly, if you're relying on linking to PDF files and Word files you're not using the best options.
 PDFs can be fine but some users will still find them difficult to interact with.
 Your school website partner should be able to provide a way of presenting statutory content that will work reliably on any device.

-Schudio clients should use document groups for this.
+Schudio clients should use document groups for this type of content.

 When publishing data on your school website it would be advisable to use the language of the requirements.
 From our point of view, this makes it easier to understand when we're completing a compliance audit on your school website.
 But, it also means that you're giving any inspectors that might visit your website a good first impression.